Power-Lab/power-transformation-lab-site/README.md

 ## Adding media mentions
 Add a markdown file to `in_the_media/`.
 They are sorted alphabetically also, with the 3 last ones being displayed as recent on the news page.
 The front matter is very simple: it has the variables `title`, `link`, and `description` (all 3 are required).
-In the future, images may be implemented.
+Images should be used for featured media mentions.
+See `Features`.

+## Features (NOT YET IMPLEMENTED)
+For media mentions and posts, three of them should be selected to be featured.
+If more than 3 are chosen then some will be lost.
+Featured posts will appear as large items on the main "Lab updates" page.
+Featured media mentions will appear on the "media mentions" page, again as three large item , with all media mentions listed below them.
+Currently, the sidebar on "Lab updates" displays the most recent media mentions instead of the featured ones; this behavior may change in the future.

+Featured items most have both `featured: true` in the front-matter and also a `feature-img` variable that specifies the path to the image that should be displayed with it.